 Under this policy, employees are encouraged to report matters without any risk of subsequent victimization, discrimination or disadvantage, and to ensure appropriate handling of the investigation.
 This policy aims to ensure that serious concerns are properly raised and addressed within the company.

-Whistleblowing provides a means for all employees to report suspicions of misconduct, that is, actions not in line with the company values and policies, that may harm individuals, the company or the environment.

-This policy is reviewed periodically by the whistleblowing team.
-A report is made to the board on the outcome of each review.
+Whistleblowing provides a means for all employees to report suspicions of misconduct, that is, actions not in line with company values and policies, that may harm individuals, the company or the environment.
+A report is made to the board of directors on the outcome of each review.

-Due Diligence Processes

-NIBE - Business Code for Suppliers
+Due Diligence Processes NIBE - Business Code for Suppliers

-This policy includes clauses in relation to compliance with local laws and UN Global Compacts, and respect human rights.
+This policy includes clauses in relation to compliance with local laws and UN Global Compacts, and respect for human rights.

 There is a Forced and Compulsory Labor clause stating: